LaurentVeyssier/Model-to-predict-Energy-consumption-City-of-Seattle/README.md

 - Decide on the features to keep and those to discard
 - Prepare the cleaned dataset for training and testing
 - Train model and test accuracy
-- Observe the most important features
+- Observe the most important features.
+These are the most important features in explaining the target variable (energy consumption).

 RandomForest and XGBoost models are trained and achieve over 97% accuracy.
+- XGBoost (Extreme Gradient Boosting) belongs to a family of boosting algorithms.
+Boosting is a sequential technique which works on the principle of an ensemble.
+It combines a set of weak learners and delivers improved prediction accuracy.
 Most important features are total surface area, building year and the number of floors.
 Building surface is obvious a key driver for energy consumption.